-I teach all my clients self-hypnosis, and we work with both the thinking behind worry and the feelings that both drive the worry and result from it, using especially Core Transformation and Wholeness, getting you to a place where you can be much calmer.
+I teach all my clients self-hypnosis for anxiety, and we work with both the thinking behind worry and the feelings that both drive the worry and result from it, using especially Core Transformation and Wholeness, getting you to a place where you can be much calmer.
 Plan for what you can and for the rest - trust!

 If you have ever experienced a panic attack, you know how terrifying it can be; you will probably go to great lengths to avoid having another one.